dadhi/DryIoc/docs/DryIoc.Docs/Wrappers.md

 }
 ```

-The actual type of returned `LambdaExpression` is `Expression<DryIoc.FactoryDelegate>` which has a signature as in the example.

-__Note:__ Resolving as `LambdaExpression` does not create an actual service.
+__Note:__ Resolving as `LambdaExpression` does not instantiate any services.

-#### DryIoc is not a magic

-Looking how resolved `LambdaExpression` is look like, you see that what DryIoc does is not a magic.
+#### Internals

-It is just automates the generation of the object graph taking lifetime into consideration.
+DryIoc automates the creation of the object graph taking lifetime into consideration via same generated expression we resolved earlier.
+You may `Compile`(and cache) and invoke expression to instantiate an object.

-Given that you now have an expression, you may even `Compile` (and cache) it yourself :-) doing the last "magical" part.

-It may open some new possibilities:
+That allows for scenarios not simply possible with default container interface.
 For instance, below is the example which is "normally" won't work without shared `scopeContext`.
 Specifically we have a singleton holding on the `Func` of scoped service.
 Now we are getting an expression out
 of container, compiling it and providing it with the scope (or any other container we want)